-INLIVIAN submitted a Section 18 Demolition Application to the Special Applications Center (SAC) on September 2022 to demolish its last-standing public housing development, Dillehay Courts, due to their obsolete and severely distressed physical state.
-The estimated rehabilitation cost is \$26,226,433, which is 85.97% of the 2022 TDC limit.
-The application was for the demolition of 1 non-dwelling building and 26 dwelling buildings containing 99 dwelling units.
-Removal of these 100 units will result in the agency having no Section 9 units in its inventory.
-The demolition application was approved by the Special Applications Center on April 27, 2023.
+INLIVIAN submitted a Section 18 Demolition Application to the Special Applications Center (SAC) in September 2022 to demolish its last-standing public housing development, Dillehay Courts, due to its obsolete and severely distressed physical state.
+The estimated rehabilitation cost is \$26,226,433, which is 85.97% of the 2022 Total Development Cost limit.
+The application was to demolish 1 non-dwelling building and 26 dwelling buildings containing 99 dwelling units.
+Removal of these 100 units resulted in the agency having no Section 9 units in its inventory.
+The Special Applications Center approved the demolition application on April 27, 2023.

-INLIVIAN plans to request 81 tenant protection vouchers (TPVs) from HUD.
 After demolition, INLIVIAN intends to use the vacant land for a future affordable housing development.
 INLIVIAN does not plan to close out its Public Housing Program.
 INLIVIAN will utilize its full Faircloth authority to develop additional units under Faircloth-to-RAD.